AstraZeneca coronavirus vaccine shortfall hobbles Australia’s rollout

 But the vaccination program has fallen far short of the benchmark of 4 million doses by the end of March the government was promising earlier in the year.
 About 900,000 doses of the Pfizer-BioNTech and Oxford-AstraZeneca vaccines had been administered as of Wednesday.
-Fewer than 5 percent of adults have had their first shot, compared with more than 50 percent in Britain and 33 percent in the United States.
+Fewer than 5 percent of adults have had their first shot.

 Australia became a pandemic success story by quashing the coronavirus last year.
 Cases in the nation of 26 million are rare, besides returned travelers in hotel quarantine.
-Life has mostly returned to normal, with mask-free excursions, packed stadiums, and dancing in pubs.
+Life has mostly returned to normal, with mask-free excursions, packed stadiums and dancing in pubs.
 So in that respect, the immediate need is less pressing than harder-hit nations.

 But vaccine supply issues are thwarting Australia’s plan to fully bounce back and reopen borders that have been closed for more than a year.

-Australia signed a contract with AstraZeneca in September for 3.8 million doses to be delivered in January and February.
+Australia signed a contract with British-Swedish firm AstraZeneca, which developed a coronavirus vaccine with Oxford University, in September for 3.8 million doses to be delivered in January and February.
 Since then, the European Commission introduced strict export controls, and Italy has said it blocked the shipment of 250,000 doses destined for Australia.
-AstraZeneca advised the Australian government that not all of the doses could be delivered.
+AstraZeneca advised the Australian government that not all of the contracted doses could be delivered.

 “It’s straightforward math — 3.1 million out of 3.8 million doses did not come to Australia.
-That obviously had a very significant impact on the early rollout of the vaccination program,” Morrison told reporters on Wednesday.
+That obviously had a very significant impact on the early rollout of the vaccination program,” Morrison told reporters Wednesday.

 AstraZeneca is “working closely with the government to ensure supply of the 3.1 million doses from offshore production that are included in our agreement,” the company said in a statement.